Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 The scale of the acute malnutrition problem

-In 2022, 45 million children under the age of 5 (6.8% of the global population in this age group) suffered from acute malnutrition, with 13.6 million experiencing severe acute malnutrition.
-The most affected regions include Southeast Asia and Sub-Saharan Africa, especially in areas impacted by humanitarian crises stemming from climate events and conflicts.
+In 2024, 42.8 million children under 5 years of age (6.6% of the global population in that age group) suffered from acute malnutrition, of whom 12.2 million suffered from severe acute malnutrition.
+The most affected regions are South-East Asia and Sub-Saharan Africa, and especially areas affected by humanitarian crises resulting from climate events and conflicts (UNICEF et al., 2025)UNICEF, WHO, & World Bank.
+(2025).
+Levels and trends in child malnutrition: UNICEF/WHO/World Bank Group joint child malnutrition estimates: Key findings of the 2025 edition.
+World Health Organization. https://www.who.int/publications/i/item/9789240112308.

-Acute malnutrition is closely linked to humanitarian crises.
-In fact, its measure, global acute malnutrition (GAM), which includes both moderate and severe cases, is often used as an indicator of the severity of an emergency.
-GAM is considered very low when below 2.5%, low between 2.5% and 5%, moderate between 5% and 10%, high between 10% and 15%, and very high when over 15%.
-Furthermore, to declare a famine in a given area, among other criteria, GAM prevalence among children under five must exceed 30%.
-Although there is no official threshold for severe acute malnutrition, many organizations consider a rate above 2% to signal an emergency.
+Acute malnutrition is closely linked to humanitarian crises (FAO et al., 2025)FAO, IFAD, UNICEF, WFP, & WHO.
+(2025).
+The State of Food Security and Nutrition in the World 2025: Addressing high food price inflation for food security and nutrition.
+FAO. https://doi.org/10.4060/cd6008en.
+In fact, its measure, global acute malnutrition (global acute malnutrition or GAM), which includes both moderate and severe forms, is often used as an indicator of the magnitude of an emergency.
+It is considered very low when below 2.5%, low when between 2.5% and 5%, medium when between 5% and 10%, high when between 10% and 15%, and very high when above 15%.
+Moreover, to declare a famine situation in an area, among other criteria, the prevalence of global acute malnutrition in children under 5 must exceed 30%.
+Although there is no official threshold for severe acute malnutrition, many organizations consider 2% to be the emergency level.

 Malnutrition and undernutrition